-This fund is administered by the Graduate Student Senate (GSS), and is generated by graduate student activities fees.
-It provides loans of up to \$500 to assist graduate students in dealing with financial emergencies.
+This fund is administered by the Graduate Student Senate (GSS), and is funded by graduate student activities fees.
+It provides loans of up to \$1000 to assist graduate students in dealing with financial emergencies.
 Loans are issued for 60-day periods and are interest free.
-Borrowers are urged to repay these loans on time so that other students in need can be accommodated.
-Applications are available in the Graduate Student Senate Office, Room 318, Whetten Graduate Center and online at the GSS Web site http://www.grad.uconn.edu/~wwwgss.
+Applications are available in the Graduate Student Senate Office, Student Union Room 213 and on the GSS Web site.